FactomProject/factom-docs/wallet/includes/_send-and-receive-fct.md

 ## Send and Receive FCT

-**You can send Factoids** (FCT) from your local wallet to another local Factoid Address (FA) within your wallet, to an exchange or third party.
-To do so you will need a source address and a destination address.
-You need to perform this action when you want to send FCT to an exchange, a friend, or a third party.
+**You can send Factoids** (FCT) from your local wallet to a another Factoid Address (FA) within your wallet or a third party.
+To do so you will need a source address and a destination address to execute the necessary command.
+You need to perform this action when you want to send FCT to an exchange, a friend, or third party.
 Assuming you have a local FA address containing some FCT you wish to send and have a destination address you will need to:

 [Run Wallet](#run-enterprise-wallet).
 (Yes, we know it's growing on you)